1997sanket/Learning-AWS/Day 3/Day 3.md

-Things covered
+# Things covered
-1) Basic Linux commands
+1. Basic Linux commands
-2) Creating RDBMS on AWS and accessing it using our local PC
+2. Creating RDBMS on AWS and accessing it using our local PC

-Basic linux commands
+---

+* **Basic linux commands**

 ls	--> Lists directories/file in current directory cd	--> Change directory